AbaSheger/Personal-Expense-Tracker/README.md

 ## Notes

 This is a Windows Forms desktop application designed to run on Windows operating systems.
-It uses an in-memory data structure to store expenses and categories.
-For production use, consider implementing a proper database backend using the System.Data.SqlClient package that is already included in the project.
+It uses JSON file storage to persist expenses and categories data.
+The application includes expense prediction functionality using linear regression analysis from the MathNet.Numerics library.
+For production use with larger datasets, consider implementing a proper database backend (SQL Server, SQLite, etc.).